rawilk/laravel-form-components/docs/components/custom-select.md

 is used by the package's JavaScript to help with keyboard navigation and also for local [filtering](#server-side-filtering) of options if you have filters enabled on the select.

-**Note:** Any content you place inside of the option will also be displayed on the button when the option is selected.
+> {note} Any content you place inside of the option will also be displayed on the button when the option is selected.

 ### Disabling Options